People v. Goetz: Factual background

 The incident concerned a mass shooting that occurred in New York City on December 22, 1984.
 Four young black men (Troy Canty, Darryl Cabey, James Ramseur, and Barry Allen) boarded a New York City Subway car in the Bronx.
 The shooter, Bernhard Goetz, fled the scene and on December 31 surrendered himself to the police in New Hampshire.
 Goetz initially told police that, after firing four shots, he walked over to an injured Cabey and said, "You don't look so bad, here's another," before shooting him again; he later retracted this statement.

-The case was presented to a Grand Jury, which returned an indictment on January 25, 1985, charging Goetz with one count of Criminal Possession of a Weapon in the Third Degree, and two counts of Criminal Possession of a Weapon in the Fourth Degree.
-The Grand Jury dismissed charges of Attempted Murder, Assault, and Reckless Endangerment.
-The prosecutor later sought permission from the court to resubmit the case to another Grand Jury with additional evidence.
-On March 27, 1985, the second Grand Jury returned an indictment charging Goetz with four counts of Attempted Murder, four counts of Assault, one count of Reckless Endangerment, and one count of Criminal Possession of a Weapon in the Third Degree.
+Manhattan District Attorney Robert Morgenthau asked a grand jury to indict Goetz on four counts of attempted murder, four of assault, four of reckless endangerment, and one of criminal possession of a weapon.
+On January 25, the grand jury refused to indict Goetz on the more serious charges, voting indictments only for unlawful gun possession—one count of criminal possession of a weapon in the third degree, for carrying in public the loaded unlicensed gun used in the subway shooting, and two counts of possession in the fourth degree, for keeping two other unlicensed handguns in his home.
+Morgenthau subsequently sought and was granted permission from the court to resubmit the case to another grand jury with additional evidence.
+The second grand jury indicted Goetz on charges of attempted murder, assault, reckless endangerment and weapons possession.

-In January 1986, Judge Stephen Crane granted a motion by Goetz to dismiss these new indictments.
-Judge Crane held that the prosecutor had erroneously inserted an objective requirement to the self-defense justification when presenting the case to a grand jury; he further opined that two victims, Canty and Ramseur, had "strongly appeared" to have perjured themselves and that the admission of the prejudicial testimony had "severely undermined" the integrity of the grand jury.
-Although he did not specify the bases for his finding, the New York Times reported that it appeared to be based on alleged statements by Canty, Ramseur, and Cabey: According to police officer Peter Smith, who responded to the shooting, Canty told him that the group was planning to rob Goetz, but Goetz shot them first.
-(Police Commissioner Benjamin Ward said through a spokesman that he did not find Smith's account credible, saying it did "not make a great deal of sense.")
+In January 1986, Judge Crane granted a motion by Goetz to dismiss the indictments stemming from the second grand jury.
+Judge Crane dismissed the charges on two grounds: First, he held that the prosecutor had erred when instructing the grand jury that, for Goetz's actions to be protected by New York's self-defense statute, they would have to be objectively reasonable.
+Second, he found that Canty and Ramseur "strongly appeared" to have perjured themselves.
+Although Judge Crane did not specify his bases for the latter finding, the New York Times reported that it appeared to be based on alleged statements by Canty, Ramseur, and Cabey: According to police officer Peter Smith, who responded to the shooting, Canty told him that the group was planning to rob Goetz, but Goetz shot them first, though Police Commissioner Benjamin Ward said through a spokesman that he did not find Smith's account credible.
 Ramseur gave an interview to the Cable News Network saying he believed Goetz thought he was going to be robbed.
 And Cabey, while in the hospital, allegedly told New York Daily News reporter Jimmy Breslin that the other members of the group planned to rob Goetz because he "looked like easy bait" (though Cabey denied involvement himself).

 The prosecution appealed the case.
 On April 17, 1986, the Appellate Division affirmed the decision of the lower court, prompting the appeal to the New York Court of Appeals.